enkidevs/curriculum/lua/lua-core/variables-in-lua-ii/data-types-in-lua.md

 **Lua supports various data types** to represent different kinds of information.
 Understanding these data types is fundamental to effective programming, as while Lua is fairly dynamic and data types can be used interchangably, **knowing the data types** of variables is **essential before running specific operations**.

-For instance, *you can't do math operations with strings*, since they're words, not letters
+For instance, *you can't do math operations with strings*, since they're words, not letters.

 The most used data types include:
 - Strings